 If the complainant wishes to proceed to the next stage of the procedure, they should inform the clerk to the School Board in writing within 5 school days.
-Correspondence with the School Board via email should be sent to governance@thewhitehouseschool.org.
 Requests received outside of this timeframe will be considered in exceptional circumstances.